 The Laguna Complex is very self contained and guests from any of the five resorts are welcome to use other resorts facilities.
 Restaurants of course, but also pools, spas and the Laguna Golf.
 If you choose to stay there, you might also want to visit the ‘Canal Village’ shopping plaza near the Dusit Thani, but it was never a real success and often looks half deserted.
 However have a look at the Jim Thompson outlet and take a break at the ‘Albatross Bar & Restaurant’.
 To get there, a shuttle boat is permanently circling the five resorts and marks a stop at Canal Village.

-Near Bangtao is Cherngtalay, a village offering nice dining alternatives to the many resorts restaurants: Tatonka, Supper Club or Black Cat, but also many bars and pubs, souvenir shops, spas and massages plus a long time established horse back riding that offers fun horse strolls along the beach.
+Near Bangtao is Cherngtalay, a village offering nice dining alternatives to the many resorts restaurants: Tatonka, DeDos, Supper Club, Black Cat and a little further by the sea: Palm Seaside Restaurant, but also many bars and pubs, souvenir shops, spas and massages plus a long time established horse back riding that offers fun horse strolls along the beach.
 If you are lucky you’ll meet one of the baby elephants from the hotels, an amazing photo opportunity!

 Then you have the Bang Tao village, probably the original fisherman area, but this part of the beach is not as attractive.
 You will find several less luxurious but more affordable hotels with beach access over there, a good one would be the Best Western Bangtao Beach Resort and quite a few beach front restaurants as well.